 Before joining Orrick, Marcus clerked for the Colorado Court of Appeals and subsequently practiced as an associate and then a partner with several international law firms.

 Zach Finley, a partner in Orrick’s San Francisco office, is a member of the firm’s Banking & Finance Group.

 He advises publicly held and privately owned (including sponsor-backed) companies, as borrowers, and major financial institutions, as arrangers and lenders, in syndicated credit facilities (including pro rata, first-lien/second-lien, term loan B and bridge loan facilities) used for acquisitions, recapitalizations, refinancings and general corporate purposes.
 His experience also extends to asset-based loans, equipment financings, debt restructurings and workouts.

-In the 2017 California Banking & Finance category of Chambers USA, clients praise Zach commenting that "you know nothing is ever going to get missed by Zach."
-Zach is also identified by IFLR1000 in its 2015-2018 editions as a Rising Star in Banking & Finance, where clients report that Zach "is an outstanding business partner" and "his strengths are his creativity, accessibility, diligence and his ability to bring all of Orrick's resources to bear."
+In the 2020 California Banking & Finance category of Chambers USA, clients regard Zach as a "treasure trove of knowledge" who is "smart, practical and business-minded."
+Zach is also identified by IFLR1000 in its 2015-2020 editions as a Rising Star in Banking and Finance, where clients report that Zach "is an outstanding business partner" and "his strengths are his creativity, accessibility, diligence and his ability to bring all of Orrick's resources to bear."

 Ramon Galvan is a member of the firm's Banking & Finance group.
 He represents a variety of lending institutions in complex commercial finance transactions, both secured and unsecured, as well as workouts and restructuring transactions.

 Ramon has a wide range of experience in financings involving Native American tribes and tribal entities, including financings for new casino construction projects and casino expansions, and serving as lead counsel for some of the largest tribal financings on the West Coast.